amitmse/in_Python_/Others/README.md

 - Example:
 	- Heights of people, Measurement errors, Blood pressure, Points on a test, IQ scores, Salaries.

+- In the Bayesian approach, all uncertainty is measured by probability.
+  The Bayesian approach assumes the 'a priori' knowledge of probability models, in such a way that it is possible to build exact models of phenomena starting from experimental data, and then use the models to make predictions.
 ---------------------------------------------------------------------------------------------
 ### Standard Normal distribution:
 - It is also known as the Z distribution and it follows normal distribution